Sumitkr28/Sumitkr28/README.md

 - 🌱 I’m currently learning **Machine learning @Ai Generative**

-- 👯 I’m looking to collaborate on **Data Analyst native projects**
+- 👯 I’m looking to collaborate on **Data Science or AI/ML projects**

-- 🤝 I’m looking for help with **Data Analyst**
+- 🤝 I’m looking for help with **Software Engineer (AI/ML)**

-- 👨‍💻 All of my projects are available at [https://github.com/Sumitkr28](https://github.com/Sumitkr28)
+- 👨‍💻 All of my projects are available at https://github.com/Sumitkr28?tab=repositories

-- 📄 Know about my experiences [https://www.linkedin.com/in/sumit-kumar-91b826253/](https://www.linkedin.com/in/sumit-kumar-91b826253/)
+- 📄 Know about my experiences https://www.linkedin.com/in/sumit-kumar2812/

 - 💬 Ask me about **Data Science & Machine learning**